mlnsai/dqdv-manufacturing-quality/README.md

 ## License

-This project is licensed under the XXX License — see XXX for details.
+This project is licensed under the MIT License — see [LICENSE](LICENSE) for details.
 ---

 ## Acknowledgments